mongodb/docs/source/includes/get-all-note-no-headings.rst

-The response JSON document includes an array of :guilabel:`result` objects, an array of :guilabel:`link` objects, and a count of the total number of :guilabel:`result` objects retrieved.
+The response |json| document includes an array of :guilabel:`result` objects, an array of :guilabel:`link` objects, and a count of the total number of :guilabel:`result` objects retrieved.

 .. list-table::
-   :widths: 10 10 80
+   :widths: 20 14 66
    :header-rows: 1
    :stub-columns: 1